fabiogibson/envrc-zsh-plugin/README.md

     VAR_NAME=VAR_VALUE

-Your variables will automatically set and unset every time you cd or leave a project directory.
+Your variables will be automatically set and unset every time you cd or leave a project directory.